ssardina-agts/agtcity-sarl-mw/README.md

 4. A class `State` that can store the current overall state of those entities connected.
 5. Utility classes to create and update objects carrying domain information.

 ## MassimTalking Capacity and Skill

 The main component of this infrastructure are the two capabilities provided with its corresponding skills:

-- **C_MassimTalking**: the main capability that allows the agent to connect to the game server, register agent entities, and control such entities, by receiving their sensing percepts and performing actions in the simulation.
-	- The skill `S_MassimTalking` implements this capability.
+- `C_MassimTalking`: the main capability of the MW allowing SARL agents to connect to the game server, register entities, and control such entities by receiving their sensing percepts and performing actions in the simulation.
+The skill `S_MassimTalking` implements this capability for the [Agent in City RMIT server](https://github.com/ssardina-agts/agtcity-server/).

-The main tools provided by the **C_MassimTalking** capability are:
+The main tools provided by the `C_MassimTalking` capability are:

 - For setup:
 	- When you create the skill, you need to pass the directory where the server JSON config file is located (e.g., `eismassimconfig.json`).